 With a cash-out refinance, the possibilities are endless.
 Borrowers can use the money to pay off any debt, save for financial goals, or use the funds for home improvements.
 Whether you’re looking to pay down a credit card or save for a down payment for a second home and don’t have the money upfront, a cash-out refinance can give you the capital to make it happen.
 Cash-out refinances work for all types of borrowers.
 At Quontic, we take a more inclusive approach to lending for those who need alternative documentation to qualify.
 For example, self employed borrowers and retirees find their home loans through Quontic with our unique Community Development mortgage programs.

 Does Quontic offer home refinancing?

-As a lender registered in all 50 states, Quontic offers everything from mortgage refinancing, to FHA loans, VA loans, Reverse mortgages and more.
+As a lender registered in all 50 states, Quontic offers everything from mortgage refinancing, to FHA loans, VA loans and more.
 What sets us apart from other refinancing lenders are our unique programs, Community Development Loans.
 We accept 100% gift funds for closing costs and reserves and also offer loan amounts up to $3,000,000.
 We also don’t calculate Debt-to-income ratio, nor do we require stacks of bank statements or W2s to qualify.

 How can I get my refinance loan started?

 Ready to get started on refinancing your home?
 Look no further than the Quontic team.
 Our experienced loan officers will be happy to help!
 As a Community Development Financial Institution, we cater to the underbanked and historically excluded.
 There may not be a better time than now to take advantage of the booming refinance market.
 See if you can get pre-qualified today by clicking here.
 Interested in learning more?
 Read up on our Community Development loans, get tips on credit scores, and all things mortgage on the Quontic website.
 Quontic is the lender you’ve been looking for and there may not be a better time to get started on your home financing plans.